Edgar Davids: Barnet

 Since 2010, Davids had been living in North London with his partner and had been participating in street football as well as managing Sunday league amateur side Brixton United.
 On 11 October 2012, Davids joined League Two side Barnet in a player-manager role, alongside Mark Robson.
-The next day, on his managerial debut, Barnet lost 4–1 at Underhill to Plymouth Argyle, with Davids leaving himself out of the squad.
+On his managerial debut, Barnet lost 4–1 at Underhill to Plymouth Argyle, with Davids leaving himself out of the squad.
 They followed this up with a 4–0 home win over Northampton Town where Davids played the full match, captaining the team and being voted Man of the Match.
-In November, he started against Morecambe which Barnet lost 4–1.
-Near the end of December 2012, following the departure of Robson, Davids took charge of the club by himself.
+At the end of December 2012, following the departure of Robson, Davids took charge of the club by himself.
 Davids scored his first goal for Barnet in February 2013 in a 2–0 home victory over Southend United.

 In March 2013, on the return journey from a defeat at Accrington Stanley, Davids sent the Barnet team coach back to pick up 36 supporters whose coach had broken down on the motorway and take them to the next service station.

-Despite initially guiding Barnet off the foot of League Two, and lifting them out of the relegation zone, Barnet dropped back into the bottom two on the final day of the 2012–13 season, following a defeat to Northampton Town, and were relegated out of the Football League at the expense of AFC Wimbledon who were able to escape by beating Fleetwood Town.
+Despite initially guiding Barnet off the foot of League Two, and lifting them out of the relegation zone, Barnet dropped back into the bottom two on the final day of the 2012–13 season, following a defeat to Northampton Town, and were relegated out of the Football League to the advantage of AFC Wimbledon who were able to escape by beating Fleetwood Town.
 On 21 May 2013, it was announced that Davids would remain in charge of Barnet for the club's 2013–14 Conference Premier season.
 In July 2013, Davids announced his decision to wear the number 1 shirt for the 2013–14 season, a shirt number traditionally worn by goalkeepers, saying that he intended to "set a trend" of midfielders wearing the number 1 shirt.

 Discipline was a major problem for Davids in the 2013–14 season.
 He was booked in each of the first eight league games he played, and sent off in three of them.
 There was also controversy when it emerged that he would not attend away games that required an overnight stay, leaving assistant manager Ulrich Landvreugd to take charge.
 In December 2013, Davids considered retiring from football after being sent off for the third time in the season in Barnet's 2–1 defeat by Salisbury City.

 Davids resigned from his post as manager on 18 January 2014.

 In June 2014, Southern Counties East Football League side Greenwich Borough announced they were "in advanced talks" with Davids, with chairman Perry Skinner stating that he was "70% sure he'll come on board".
 The following month it was announced the club's attempt to sign Davids had been unsuccessful.

 Telstar

-In 2020, Davids was appointed assistant coach of Dutch Eerste Divisie club Telstar.
+In 2020, Davids was appointed as assistant coach of Dutch Eerste Divisie club Telstar.